What are the signs and symptoms of ‘legal high’ addiction?

 - Heart palpitations

-At Priory, we are able to offer a comprehensive medically assisted withdrawal detoxification process, enabling you to manage your withdrawal symptoms in a safe and supportive environment.
+At Priory, we are able to offer a comprehensive medically assisted drug detoxification process, whereby you withdraw from drug use.
+The proces also enables you to manage your withdrawal symptoms in a safe and supportive environment.

 Contact Priory today